 That night, I had a little bit of alcohol by myself.

-See the little note on the label that says: HARMFUL IMPURITIES?
+See the little note on the top of the label?
+It says: HARMFUL IMPURITIES.

-Here I am in a sanatorium in the heart of the former Soviet Union, and I am looking at a bottle of vodka that proudly advertises itself as containing harmful impurities.
+Here I am in an old sanatorium deep within the former Soviet Union, and I am looking at a bottle of vodka that proudly advertises itself as containing: harmful impurities.

 The taste wasn’t that good.
 It burned.
-Okay, maybe it was the “advertisement” on the label that put me off, but I didn’t really like this stuff (4/10).
-And there was no pleasant aftertaste either (3/10).
+Okay, maybe it was the “advertisement” on the label that put me off, but I didn’t really like this stuff very much.
+And there was no pleasant aftertaste either.

-I took another sip just to make sure I had gotten it right.
+I took another sip just to make sure that I had gotten it right.

-Then I put the bottle down and looked out of the window at the lake instead.
+Then I decided to put the bottle down and stop drinking.
+I looked out of the window at the lake.
 The waves were still crushing in.